 Members of the Louisville chapter might want to look at the giant UPS hub there, a huge employer where workers have lots of leverage.
 Does Boeing make sense for Seattle?
 State employees for Albany?
 In Detroit, an obvious choice would be the Big Three automakers and the UAW, but the chapter has no foothold there as yet.
 It does have teachers.
-Given the salience of Wayne State University in the city, and the fact that it is unionized wall to wall and that some members already work there, that’s another possible target.
+Given the salience of Wayne State University in the city, the fact that it is unionized wall-to-wall, and that some members already work there, that’s another possible target.

-The point is to ask: what employers in the area do capitalists rely on most heavily to make profits?
-What public sector jobs have the potential to unite workers and community members?
+The point is to ask: What employers in the area do capitalists rely on most heavily to make profits?
+What public-sector jobs have the potential to unite workers and community members?
 Those are the places where workers have the most potential power to improve conditions for the whole working class and to transform society.